Skip to content

 The advanced ERP systems are quite agile in nature and can be easily integrated with a broad array of software product APIs (Application Programming Interface).
 Some other methods for ERP integration involve iPaaS (integration platform as a service) and ESB (enterprise service bus).

 iPaaS technology can quickly sync cloud ERP software/ on-premise ERP software from third parties or from the same vendor.
-These platforms require very low coding or even no-coding and are very inexpensive and flexible.The major advantages of iPaas include a wide array of users including IoT, automatic API generation, prebuilt content, and more.
+These platforms require very low coding or even no-coding and are very inexpensive and flexible.The major advantages of iPaas include support for a wide array of use cases, such as IoT integration, automatic API generation, prebuilt content, and more.

-One vital information that needs to be considered when it comes to ERP integration is that the more data is fed into the ERP system, the more value the system shall give.
+One vital piece of information that needs to be considered when it comes to ERP integration is that the more data that is fed into the ERP system, the more value the system will provide.

 Limitations of ERP